-Serbia: TSO Co EMS stable business results13.
-January 2017. / News Serbia Energy
+Serbia: TSO Co EMS stable business results, News Serbia Energy

 Director of electricity transmission operator EMS Nikola Petrovic stated that it is the most modern state-owned company in Serbia and that it has paid 196 million euros in the state budget in the past four years.